 How to Get There

-The transportation hub of Colombian coffee country in Armenia.
+The transportation hub of Colombian coffee country is Armenia.
 You can fly to Armenia from just about anywhere in Colombia and take a bus about 1.5 hours to get to either Filandia or Salento.
 Buses to both places buses leave from Armenia often.
-To find the buses you must walk all the way through the Armenia terminal and they will be outside the back door.
+To find the buses you must walk all the way through the Armenia terminal and out the back door.

 Where to Stay